Scarabaeus1031/NEXAH/BUILDER_LAB/EXPLORATION/experimental/scripts/README.md

 # 🧭 Purpose

-This log tracks **all experimental scripts and findings** in the Builder Lab.

-It captures:

-- what was tested
+Track all experimental scripts + results with:

-- what was observed
+- visuals
-- what was learned
+- interpretation
-- what changed in understanding
+- structural insight

 ---

 # ⚠️ Important

 ```
-This is NOT a results log.
+This is NOT a validation log.

-It is a thinking log.
+This is a mechanism discovery log.
 ```

-Focus:

-- mechanism discovery
-- hypothesis evolution
-- structural insights

 ---